Copyright 2018 Beautiful Living, LLC

 I am now stepping firmly into the world of Authors.
 I've just written my first novel and dove head first into my second.
 I'm slightly addicted to the process.
-When I am not writing, or thinking about writing, you will find me spending time with my friends and family, or curled up in a comfy chair, reading a book.....when I'm not tapping away at my computer keyboard, letting the dogs out, letting them back in, and enjoying (well, usually) the juggle of family, work, and play.
+When I am not writing, or thinking about writing, you will find me spending time with my friends and family, or curled up in a comfy chair, reading a book (when I'm not tapping away at my computer keyboard, letting the dogs out, letting them back in, and enjoying the juggle of family, work, and play).

-When I was a child my grandmother devoured Agatha Christie novels, and I would watch her read in wonder, jealous of the imaginary world she got swept up in.
-I wanted to travel to far off lands and go on adventures.
-I wanted to slay the dragon and solve the mystery.
+When I was a child, my grandmother devoured Agatha Christie novels and I would watch her read in wonder, jealous of the imaginary world she got swept up in.
+I wanted to travel to far off lands, to slay the dragon, and solve the mystery.
 I wanted to fall in love again and again.
 I finally read a novel in one sitting when I was 12.
 From that moment on, my love affair with words began.

 My deep affection for writing kicked in around the same time.
 I enjoyed creating stories and acting them out, whether I had an audience or not.
 The world of make-believe is very real to me.
 I would dream up fantastical tales and read them aloud in my most comical British accent.
 And I always had my head in the clouds.
 I didn’t know it at the time, but my little daydreaming escapades were the start of something wonderful.
 I could now envision the way something could look and feel, taste, and smell.
 How can I...?
 What if I...? were now questions with infinite possibilities.

 I pursued my other interests and chose a career that came naturally.
 My mother collected antiques and would redecorate the house I grew up in too many times to count.
 I learned about combining different materials, textures, and colors with ease from her expert tutelage.
 I was self-taught at first, then honed my design skills at Newbury College.
-After finishing the program, I worked in boutiques dressing windows in Boston, and then interiors.
+I started dressing boutique windows in Boston, and then interiors.